Teterboro School of Aeronautics follows a policy of open admission. Students

 Disabilities :

-Teterboro School of Aeronautics does
+Teterboro School of Aeronautics does accept students who

-accept students who have a disability(ies).
+may have a disability(ies).
 In accordance with the

 Rehabilitation Act of 1973, Section 504, the applicant must inform the